MicrosoftDocs/customer-insights/ci-docs/audience-insights/create-environment.md

   - customerInsights
 ---

-# Create an environment in audience insights
+# Create an environment in Customer Insights

 This article explains how to create a new environment after your organization has purchased a Dynamics 365 Customer Insights subscription.